keerthan-sg/Flask_Expense_Tracker_Dashboard/README.md

 Project Idea:
 This is a web application useful for visualize the data based of  income ,expenses on different category .
 We can also add, delete datas.
-Here we do Data and information visualization using pie ,bar and other charts .
+Here we do Data and information visualization using pie ,bar and other charts .Also we report the transaction information.